HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

   )
 }}

-The single top country is South Korea, which is not all that surprising given their consistently high internet speeds and the fact that Korean (Hangul) fonts are almost an order of magnitude larger than Latin.
-As we'll see in the "popular typefaces" chapter, Korean fonts are two of the top 14 most popular, further evidence they really like web fonts.
-Web font usage in Japan and Chinese-speaking countries is considerably lower, likely because CJK fonts are even larger and connections are not as fast.
+The single top country is South Korea, which is not all that surprising given their consistently high internet speeds and low latency and the fact that Korean (Hangul) fonts are almost an order of magnitude larger than Latin.
+Web font usage in Japan and Chinese-speaking countries is considerably lower, likely because  Chinese and Japanese fonts are vastly larger (the median font size being over 100 times larger than the median Latin size).
+This means web font usage in Japan is very low, and usage in China is effectively zero.
+Although [recent developments](https://www.w3.org/TR/2020/NOTE-PFE-evaluation-20201015/) may make web fonts usable in both countries, within a couple of years.

 {{ figure_markup(
   image="fonts-web-fonts-usage-top-countries.png",